Skip to content

 public function getTaxPayersData(string $taxPayersFilename, string $errorsFilename): array;

-// Read data from the tax administration (tax brackets)
+// reading tax data (tax brackets)

 public function getTaxAdminData(): TaxAdminData;

-// save results
+// recording results

 public function saveResults(string $resultsFilename, array $taxPayersData): void;